Corecii/roblox_steam_launcher/README.md

 * Python is used for calculating the game id of a game because I could not figure out how to set up the crc32 calculation properly in Rust, and I did not want to spend time writing my own.
 It was fastest to bundle a python executable.
-* When updating, Roblox will run twice if Roblox Steam Launcher is installed.
-This is normal.
-One window is updating, and another is getting ready to play the game when it's updated.
 * The Roblox website will suggest that one downloads Roblox, as if it is not already installed.
 Roblox still runs fine.
-This may be an issue with the launcher taking too long, but it has not been investigated.
+This is probably an issue with the launcher taking too long, and it sometimes happens even without the launcher installed.
-* Errors are not handled well, and any executable included will error out and exit without prompting the user if there is a problem.
+* Errors in one half of the launching process are not handled well, and won't give any indication if things break.

 ## Screenshots